rachelkhoriander/rachelkhoriander.github.io/index.md

 # Authenticating with GitHub

-If you don’t mind your application depending on a third-party authentication provider, you can use GitHub’s API to outsource your authorization server.
-Benefits of this strategy include:
+Welcome to the first of a series of tutorials on using the GitHub API.
+In this tutorial, we will learn how to use GitHub's API to authenticate users to your own website, as demonstrated through a simple PHP application.
+Benefits of using GitHub to authenticate include:

 - less development time
 -	less code to implement
 - reduced maintenance

-In this tutorial, you will learn to integrate GitHub’s OAuth authentication method with your own website, as demonstrated through a simple PHP application.

-By using simple PHP, we can focus in on the integration process without complicating the issue by introducing unfamiliar frameworks.
-PHP also allows us to avoid exposing sensitive data through client-side code.
+Using simple PHP, we can focus in on the integration process without complicating the issue by introducing unfamiliar frameworks.
+Using PHP also allows us to avoid exposing sensitive data through client-side code.

 Throughout this tutorial, we have kept the code simple, so you will need to create your own error handling.